Fulton County Bail Bonds Service

 Licensed to write bail bonds for most jails in Fulton County, Georgia.

-Fulton County bail bonds near Rice Street are the means by which a defendant is allowed to get out of jail but still appear in front of a judge for the remainder of the case.
-You will find some of the best resources for Fulton County jail bail bonds and other Atlanta area bonding companies right here on this website.
+Finding a company to write bail bonds near Rice Street (where the jail is located) is very easy when using our website.
+Just use the phone number above and select the option for Fulton County.
+To get an inmate released is one thing.
+Getting the defendant to appear in front of the judge for the remainder of the case is another.
+You will find some of the best resources for Fulton County bail bonds and other Atlanta area bonding companies right here on this website.

-If a person is not financially stable enough to pay his/her bail and someone other than him/her, who is above 18 is also not willing to pay the full amount of bail to the court system, then the defendant is left with one last option: using a Fulton County bonding company.
+If a person is not financially stable enough to pay his/her bail and someone other than him/her, who is above 18 is also not willing to pay the full amount to the court system, then the defendant is left with one last option: use a bondsman.

-People usually don’t have the money to pay right away the amount set by the judge to post bail, so they acquire the services of a bail bondsman, usually near Rice Street to make the process go quicker.
+People usually don’t have the money to pay right away the amount set by the judge to post bail, so they acquire the services of a bonding company, usually close to Rice Street where the actual jail is located, to make the process go quicker.
 These agents have their own offices from where they run the day to day operations.
-In return for the release of a defendant from jail, these bail agents in Fulton County, Georgia act as a surety that the accused would not run away and will show up before the judge at all future court proceedings.
-As a type of insurance, companies shy away from investing their policyholders funds in a risky transaction such as posting bail bonds, thus to fill the void these agents step in and offer their services.
+In return for the release of a defendant from jail, these bondsmen in Fulton County, Georgia act as a surety that the accused would not run away and will show up before the judge at all future court proceedings.
+As a type of insurance, companies shy away from investing their policyholders funds in a risky transaction such as posting bonds for the jail, thus to fill the void these agents step in and offer their services.
 Insurers still play a role as they are the ones that verify all bail bonds in Fulton County for their agents.
 The agents’ main clientele are criminal defendants who are accused of crimes such.
-As around the state of Georgia, bail bonds are very important, so these agents are usually found at the local Sheriff’s office, or right here on this website.
+As around the state of Georgia, these types of surety bonds are very important, so these agents are usually found at the local Sheriff’s office, or right here on this website.

 About Bail Bonds in Fulton County GA

-Tom and Peter McDough founded the bail bonding system in 1898, however historians claim that these kinds of services originated in ancient Iraq where stone carvings revealed that people used to keep sheep as surety.
-Under the system founded by Tom and Peter, the defendant pays a percentage of the bail to a bonds agent who puts up the cash as a surety that the person will appear in court.
+Tom and Peter McDough founded the system for bail bonds in 1898, however historians claim that these kinds of services originated in ancient Iraq where stone carvings revealed that people used to keep sheep as surety.
+Under the system founded by Tom and Peter, the defendant pays a percentage of the bail to a bondsman who puts up the cash as a surety that the person will appear in court.

 Fulton County Georgia Bail Bondsman Services

-Different states in the United States have different laws for bail bonds.
+Bail bonds legislation is different in almost every state in the United States.
 Near Rice Street, in West Midtown, Atlanta, GA, you’ll find that the laws aren’t too strict, yet still enforce standard qualifications to be met.
-In most jurisdictions, a bail bondsman has to be licensed to carry on business within the state.
-All bail bondsmen have lengthy agreements.
-For example all agreements in Fulton County bail bonds are confirmed by the Georgia Department of Insurance.
-For state charges, this bail bondsman charges a fee of 10%-15% whereas 15% is a non-negotiable fee for a federal charge or felony.
+In most jurisdictions, bondsmen have to be licensed to carry on business within the state.
+All bondsmen have lengthy agreements.
+For example all bonding agreements in Fulton County are confirmed by the Georgia Department of Insurance.
+For state charges, the bondsman charges a fee of 10%-15% whereas 15% is a non-negotiable fee for a federal charge or felony.
 In these cases, collateral will also be required.

-In large Fulton County bail hearings are where a judge deems that the money required is in excess of $100,000, these bail bondsmen can obtain security against the assets of the defendant.
-If they don’t have the financial muscle then the bail bondsman can put the assets of the people willing to support the defendant as collateral.
-For example, for a $100,000 bail bond for a person who owns a yacht, the bail bond agent would charge $10,000 and take the yacht as collateral.
+Bail hearings are where a judge deems that the money required is in excess of $100,000, a bondsman can obtain security against the assets of the defendant.
+If they don’t have the financial muscle then the bondsman can put the assets of the people willing to support the defendant as collateral.
+For example, for bail bonds in which a person who owns a home and the amount set for the inmate’s pretrial release is $100,000, the bonding company would charge $10,000 and take the deed the home as collateral.

-If the defendant fails to appear in court and runs away from the contractual obligations he/she had agreed to with the bail bond agent then the court has given the right to the Fulton County Georgia bail bond agent to bring back the defendant to the court in order to recover the money paid out under the bail bond.
+If the defendant fails to appear in court and runs away from the contractual obligations he/she had agreed to with the bonding agency, then the court has given the right to the agent to bring the defendant back to court in order to recover the money paid out.
 Bounty hunters (fugitive recovery agents) are usually hired for this purpose.
 Bounty hunters hunt for these fugitives so that they get compensated for their efforts with a financial reward.
-Some other states in the United States of America such have outlawed the hiring of “bounty hunters” so in these states each bail bondsman must capture and bring to justice their own runaway clients.
-People who guaranteed the defendants appearance in court can also be sued by the bail bonds agent for financial compensation as these people gave acknowledgement of the moral integrity and character of the runaway defendant’s.
-There are organizations that often provide bail bondsman; AAA (formerly the American Automobile Association that has 54 million members in the United States and Canada for instance, extends its auto coverage to include local Fulton County bail bonds for traffic related arrests.
-This provides an extra service to their members, and frees the member from needing immediate cash.
-However, bail bond agents have said that they have never posted a bail bond through AAA, as AAA doesn’t cover any arrest involving drugs or alcohol.
-AAA drivers who are stopped for traffic infractions are given tickets and those who are under the influence of drugs or alcohol are arrested and AAA doesn’t cover their release from jail.
+Some other states in the United States of America such have outlawed the hiring of “bounty hunters” so in these states each bail bonds agent must capture and bring to justice their own runaway clients.
+People who guaranteed the defendants appearance in court can also be sued by the bonding company for financial compensation as these people gave acknowledgement of the moral integrity and character of the runaway defendant’s.

 Bail Bonds & Fulton County Controversy

-As mentioned earlier, bail bonds in Fulton County GA are a controversial topic, and in many states – alternatives do exist such as the paying the entire amount of the bail directly to the court system.
+As mentioned earlier, bail bonds in Fulton County GA are a controversial topic, and in many states – alternatives do exist such as the paying the entire amount of the bail directly to the court system or jail on Rice Street.
 Check out the following resource for more Fulton County information.
 A total of four states in the United States of America have completely banned commercial bail bonding as they see it detrimental towards the greater good of society.
-Georgia and the counties surrounding the Fulton County metropolitan area like Cobb County, Dekalb County, etc. still offer commercial bonding.
+Georgia and the counties surrounding the Fulton County metropolitan area like Cobb County, Dekalb County, etc. still offer commercial bonds.

-The financially biased impact of the bail bonding framework has been questionable and subject to a numbers of changes.
+The financially biased impact of the bail bond framework has been questionable and subject to a numbers of changes.
 The business proof shows that judges in setting safeguard requested lower probabilities of flight from minority litigants.
-Fulton County Bail Bonding agents help discharge more people accused of higher criminal acts, rather than individuals accused of minor wrongdoings.
+Fulton County bondsmen help discharge more people accused of higher criminal acts, rather than individuals accused of minor wrongdoings.

-A few prominent cases including bail bondsman offenses have prompted calls for expanded regulation of the business.
-People say that bails through bonding should be hard to come by as when criminals get released they do for more crimes and make an open mockery of the justice system.
-In 2011 nearly 200 murders were committed by people who were released on bail through bail bonding, not in Fulton County Georgia alone, but throughout the United States.
-More than 500 murders were committed over the past 12 years by someone on bail in America alone.
-The problem with bail, especially with violent offenders is that once someone is already facing charges for one offence they may well have absolutely nothing to lose by committing further offences and crimes.
-Offenders those are highly likely to be sentenced have very little motivation not to offend further under such circumstances.
+A few prominent cases including a bondsman’s offenses have prompted calls for expanded regulation of the business.
+People say that bailing someone out of jail should be harder because when criminals get released, they do for more crimes and make an open mockery of the justice system.
+In 2011 nearly 200 murders were committed by people who were on pretrial release programs.
+More than 500 murders were committed over the past 12 years by someone out on bail in America alone.
+The problem with bail, especially with violent offenders is, that once someone is already facing charges for one offence they may well have absolutely nothing to lose by committing further offences and crimes.
+Offenders that are highly likely to be sentenced have very little motivation not to offend further under such circumstances.
 Experts say that the rise in Fulton County bail bonds is due to pressure on the jails’ infrastructure and budget.
 There are already too many defendants/inmates to take care of so judges release a lot of them on bail to ease the pressure.

 How to Get Fulton County Bail Bonds Near Rice Street Jail